MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-cordova-applications.md

 * **mfp:directUpdateAuthenticityPublicKey:** The public key used for direct update authenticity
 * **mfp:languagePreferences:** Default language for client sdk system messages (en, fr, es)

-#### Editing MobileFirst settings in config.xml with MobileFirst CLI
+**Editing MobileFirst settings in config.xml with MobileFirst CLI**

-The MobileFirst CLI can be used to edit the MobileFirst settings in config.xml with the command
+The MobileFirst CLI can be used to edit the above settings with the command:

 ```bash
 mfpdev app config
 ```

 #### application-descriptor.json
 Located in the **&lt;cordova-project-root-directory&gt;/mobilefirst/[platform]** folder, this file contains application configuration settings such as its <code>bundleId</code> and <code>version</code> and is user-editable.